You’re trying to learn Japanese, I’m learning to program on the side.

 This is probably for those of you who have already learned a bit.

-A lot of Japanese TV consists of debating panels who collectively discuss news stories, interview guests or reporters and so on.
+A lot of Japanese TV consists of debating panels that collectively discuss news stories, interview guests or reporters and so on.

 The discussions are spoken in fast-paced everyday Japanese because it’s intended for Japanese people.
-It’s pretty difficult to understand even if you are already familiar with the language for the simple reason that it’s so fast.
+It’s pretty difficult to understand even if you’re already familiar with the language for the simple reason that it’s so fast.

 However, this may be what you actually need to practice your listening skills.
 If you can follow what people say on talk shows, then your Japanese listening skills are already very good.

 Try tuning in to your favorite show once in a while during breakfast and see if you can keep up—you might as well.